 … no further notifications will be sent.

-Additionally, problems can be systematically identified in views as being acknowledged or unacknowledged via the Problem acknowledged filter ().
+Additionally, problems can be systematically identified in views as being acknowledged or unacknowledged via the filter Problem has been acknowledged.

 2. The Acknowledgement procedure